-The graduating student will be able to: - Use technology to access medical information resources to expand personal knowledge and make effective decisions in patient care. - Critically assess the validity of published medical studies by describing strengths, weaknesses, limitations and applications to clinical practice. - ٠ - Use evidence-based approaches as tools to decide whether to accept new findings, therapies and technologies for incorporation into clinical practice. • Elicit feedback about performance and develop and implement a plan for self-directed and life-long learning and improvement.
+- Use technology to access medical information resources to expand personal knowledge and make effective decisions in patient care. - Critically assess the validity of published medical studies by describing strengths, weaknesses, limitations and applications to clinical practice. - Use evidence-based approaches as tools to decide whether to accept new findings, therapies and technologies for incorporation into clinical practice. - Elicit feedback about performance and develop and implement a plan for self-directed and life-long learning and improvement.
 Interpersonal and Communication Skills Graduates must be able to demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, families, and other health professionals.
 Specific Objectives:

-The graduating student will be able to: - Make case presentations that are accurate and well organized; accurately record information in the patient's chart to appropriately address the patient's problem/condition. - Convey diagnostic and management plans effectively both orally and in writing. - Demonstrate interpersonal skills that establish rapport and empathic communication with patients and their families, and other health care professionals. - Demonstrate respect for patients and colleagues that encompasses diversity of background, belief systems, language and culture. - Demonstrate professionalism and compassion in addressing issues of a sensitive nature with patients and families. - Help patients make and anticipate end-of-life decisions; obtain consent for treatments and be able to communicate bad news. - Participate in the education of patients and their families, peers, and other healthcare professionals. - Work with other healthcare professionals to establish and maintain a climate of mutual respect, dignity, diversity, ethical integrity and trust.
+- Make case presentations that are accurate and well organized; accurately record information in the patient's chart to address the patient's problem/condition. - Convey diagnostic and management plans effectively both orally and in writing. - Demonstrate interpersonal skills that establish rapport and empathic communication with patients and their families, and other health care professionals. - Demonstrate respect for patients and colleagues that encompasses diversity of background, belief systems, language and culture. - Demonstrate professionalism and compassion in addressing issues of a sensitive nature with patients and families. - Communicate bad news to patients, obtain consent for treatments, and help patients anticipate and make end-of-life decisions. - Participate in the education of patients and their families, peers, and other healthcare professionals. - Work with other healthcare professionals to establish and maintain a climate of mutual respect, dignity, diversity, ethical integrity and trust.
 Professionalism Graduates must be able to demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population.
 Specific Objectives:

-The graduating student will be able to: - Demonstrate honesty, trustworthiness and integrity in interactions with patients, families, colleagues and other health care professionals. - Demonstrate personal qualities of self-discipline, open-mindedness, and intellectual curiosity. - Develop a collaborative relationship with patients by valuing the patient and his/her input, and by maintaining continuing personal responsibility for the patient's health care. - Display commitment to excellence in patient care; place the patient's welfare above self-interest. - Demonstrate respect and compassion towards patients and their families, including sensitivity to patients' culture, race, age, disabilities, sexual orientation, gender, and religion. - Apply ethical principles to the study and practice of medicine, including compliance with relevant laws, policies, and regulations. - Demonstrate respect for patient privacy and autonomy. - Maintain an appropriate balance between personal and professional commitments. - Recognize and accept limitations in knowledge and skills with a commitment to continuously improve knowledge and ability. - Demonstrate commitment to life-long learning in order to maintain familiarity with scientific advances to ensure integration with patient care. - Project a professional image in interactions with patients, peers, family, residents and co-workers. - Compare and contrast the roles of health care team members and how each member contributes to patient care.
+- Demonstrate honesty, trustworthiness and integrity in interactions with patients, families, colleagues and other health care professionals. - Demonstrate personal qualities of self-discipline, open-mindedness, and intellectual curiosity. - Develop a collaborative relationship with patients by valuing the patient and his/her input, and by maintaining continuing personal responsibility for the patient's health care. - Display commitment to excellence in patient care; place the patient's welfare above self-interest. - Demonstrate respect and compassion towards patients and their families, including sensitivity to patients' culture, race, age, disabilities, sexual orientation, gender, and religion. - Apply ethical principles to the study and practice of medicine, including compliance with relevant laws, policies, and regulations. - Demonstrate respect for patient privacy and autonomy. - Maintain an appropriate balance between personal and professional commitments. - Recognize and accept limitations in knowledge and skills with a commitment to continuously improve knowledge and ability. - Demonstrate commitment to life-long learning in order to maintain familiarity with scientific advances to ensure integration with patient care. - Project a professional image in interactions with patients, peers, families, residents, and other healthcare professionals. - Compare and contrast the roles of health care team members and how each member contributes to patient care.
 Systems-Based Practice Graduates must be able to demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care.
 Specific Objectives: